jorge-leon/odmon/README.md

 several instances of *onedrive* to sync several drives.

-[*odmon*](http://at.magma-soft.at/darcs/odmon) is a Tcl script, which picks up all configured drives and runs odmon* for each of them.
+[*odmon*](http://at.magma-soft.at/darcs/odmon) is a Tcl script, which picks up all configured drives and runs *onedrive* for each of them.
 It presents an icon in the system tray which indicates synchronization activity and can be used to hide/unhide the main window.

-*odmon* also allows to configure additional drives.
+*odopen* is a Tcl script, which has functionality for retrieving the driveId of a shared directory in Sharepoint and set it up as a new drive for *odmon*.

 ## How to install

 *odmon* is a single Tcl script, just copy it to your disk and run it.
+The same is valie for *odopen*

 Requisites:

 - Debian GNU/Linux 9.3
 - Patched *onedrive*
 - Tcl/Tk 8.6
-- tktray package
+- tktray package - optional

-It is very likely, that *odmon* will run successfully on a wide range of variants of the above.
+It is very likely, that *odmon* will run successfully on a wide range of variants of the above, with no or little changes.
+Please report success and failure on yours.

 ## How to use